 The Deeper Sleep state is similar to the Deep Sleep state but further reduces core voltage levels.
 One of the potential lower core voltage levels is achieved by entering the base Deeper Sleep state.
 The Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep state.
-The other lower core voltage level, the lowest possible in the processor, is achieved by entering the Intel Enhanced Deeper Sleep state is entered through assertion of the DPRSTP# pin which is a sub-state of Deeper Sleep state.
-Intel Enhanced Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep only when the L2 cache has been completely shut down.
-Refer to Section 2.1.2.6.1 and Section 2.1.2.6.2 for further details on reducing the L2 cache and entering Intel Enhanced Deeper Sleep state.
+The following lower core voltage level is achieved by entering the Intel Enhanced Deeper Sleep state which is a sub-state of Deeper Sleep state.
+Intel Enhanced Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep state of Deeper Sleep state.
+Intel Enhanced Deeper Sleep state is entered through assertion of the DPRSTP# pin while in the Deep Sleep only when the L2 cache has been completely shut down.